Early Las Vegas GP fears for Ferrari as FIA grid drop looms

 “In Las Vegas I hope we will be very strong and not have to take a penalty there.”

-The good news should he have to take a penalty is that last season there were 82 overtakes at the street race, including the last-lap pass that Leclerc pulled on Sergio Perez to finish in second place.
+The good news is should he have to take a penalty, last season there were 82 overtakes at the street race, including the last-lap pass that Leclerc pulled on Sergio Perez to finish in second place.

 F1’s next stop?
 Las Vegas Grand Prix